SafeG3Ar/gid-planner/README.md

 - Implemented the ability for admin users to view all users in the application

 Angela:
-- Creating Collections
+- Creating Collections (Task, List, etc.)
-- Task Form template
+- Task Form Template
 - Task Form Functionality
 - Creating List Component that can be linked to Tasks
-- Check-off and delete functionality for List component items
+- Check-off and Delete functionality for List component items

 ### Last Part of Project

 Anna:
-- Styling
+- UI/UX Stylings
 - Continue to Implement Dashboard functionality with Alyssandra
 - Functionality of each page
 - Adding A Refresh Button
 - Implementing the Refresh Component

 Alyssandra:
-- Continue to Implement Dashboard functionality with Anna
-- Create more data for Task Collections
-- Create more data for List Collections
+- Manage Collections
-- Functionality of each page
+- Help Anna with UI/UX Stylings

 Glen:
 - Continue working on implementing Password Check when user signs up.